-C. Data Description
+C. Data description

-We start our analysis with simple geometric scenes; then, a synthetic urban scene is used.
-The images used in this study are noise free.
-For each studied image at a coarse resolution X, the same image at a high resolution x = 0.2 m is used, whose
+We start our analysis with simple geometric scenes, then a synthetic urban scene is used.
+Images used in this study are noise-free.
+For each studied image at a coarse resolution X, the same image at a high resolution x = 0.2m is used, whose pixels would be used as the elementary surfaces k and m in our mixing model.